Get a free Consultation

 Category | Workplace Harassment Posted by SafetyON | May 30, 2017

-It is the right of an individual to be allowed safe and healthy environment to work in.
+It is an individual's right to be allowed a safe and healthy environment to work in.

 The Occupational Health and Safety Act issued by the government of Ontario provides a clear set of workplace duties and responsibilities that all employers, supervisors and even employees must exercise to prevent violence and harassment of any kind in every workplace.